-Financial aid recipients at Edward Waters College are required to be making satisfactory academic progress toward their degree program in order to continue to receive financial aid.
-Below is the EWC Satisfactory Academic Progress Policy.
+Financial aid recipients at Edward Waters University are required to be making satisfactory academic progress toward their degree program in order to continue to receive financial aid.
+Below is the EWU Satisfactory Academic Progress Policy.

 Qualitative and Quantitative Satisfactory Academic Progress & Eligibility for Financial Assistance

 Title IV of the 1992 Higher Education Amendments requires that institutions establish a minimum standard of “Satisfactory Progress” for students.
 A minimum standard for “Satisfactory Academic Progress” (SAP) is defined as follows:

 SAP is a measure of whether a student is progressing adequately toward completion of his or her course of study.
 It is determined in terms of grade point average and course completions.
 For a student to be eligible for Federal student aid they must meet the below qualitative and quantitative academic requirements.

 Current law requires a student to maintain satisfactory academic progress in the course of study he or she is pursuing according to the standards and practices of the institution.
 EWU’s Financial Satisfactory Academic Progress Policy complies with all Federal requirements and is as strict or may be stricter than the college’s Academic Progress Policy.

 Students that receive federal financial assistance at EWU must demonstrate both qualitative and quantitative satisfactory academic progress toward a degree.
 At the end of the spring semester of each academic year, the Financial Aid Office evaluates the qualitative and quantitative academic progress of each student receiving financial assistance.
 This evaluation determines a student’s eligibility to receive financial assistance in the next semester.